karkirowle/karkirowle.github.io/_pages/conferences/probai.md

 I think it was a great practical look at Bayesian Machine Learning and Probabilistic Graphical models.
-It was refreshing to have a great review of the past fews machine learning literature, and I got confirmed that cycle consistent GANs are indeed becoming more than a niche ML research area.
+It was refreshing to have a great review of the past few years machine learning literature, and I got confirmed that cycle-consistent GANs (and GANS in general) are indeed becoming more than a niche ML research area.

 The related coursework was one of the most rewarding assignments I have